-- Have run away or left home without permission of their parents or guardians. - Have been forced to leave their home. - Cannot live safely with a parent, legal guardian, or relative. - Have no other safe alternative living arrangement. - Are homeless or are at risk of experiencing homelessness.
+- Have run away or left home without permission of their parents or guardians. - · Have been forced to leave their home. - Cannot live safely with a parent, legal guardian, or relative. - Have no other safe alternative living arrangement. - May end up in contact with law enforcement or in the child welfare, mental health, or juvenile justice systems.